Who was Arius and why is he important?

 “Many eastern bishops rallied around the Eusebii even while differing among themselves.”
 (LA, 52)

 “Virtually took charge of the affairs of the Greek-speaking Eastern Church from 328 until his death.”
-(RH, 29) (Remember, at that time, the bulk of the church was in the east.)
+(RH, 29) (At that time, the bulk of the church was in the east.
+“The Westerners at the Council represented a tiny minority.”
+(RH, 170))

 “Certainly was a man of strong character and great ability.”
 (RH, 29)